 What changed?
 Since the 1960s the United States has imposed a trade embargo on Cuba.
 While former President Obama was in office he attempted to ease some of the restrictions and mend the frosty relationship between the U.S. and Cuba.
 Now that a new administration is in office, the restrictions are being put back into place.
 In May of 2019 the State Department announced, “going forward, the United States will prohibit US travelers from going to Cuba under the previous ‘group people-to-people educational’ travel authorization.
 In addition, the United States will no longer permit visits to Cuba via passenger and recreational vessels, including cruise ships and yachts, and private and corporate aircraft.”

-How does this change impact me?
+How do these changes impact me?
 To put it simply, all cruises and non-commercial aircraft and vessels will not be allowed entry into Cuba.
-You can still fly into Cuba on a commercial airline as of the date of this post.
+You can still fly into Havana, Cuba from the US on a commercial airline as of the date of this post.
 I’ll repeat that.
-You can still fly into Cuba on airlines like Southwest and JetBlue directly from the United States of America.
+You can still fly into Havana, Cuba on airlines like Southwest and JetBlue directly from the United States of America.
 There are 12 categories of authorized travel on the visa application.
 The 12 categories of authorized travel to Cuba are: family visits; official business of the U.S. government, foreign governments, and certain intergovernmental organizations; journalistic activity; professional research and professional meetings; educational activities; religious activities; public performances, clinics, workshops, athletic and other competitions, and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorized export transactions.

 What do I put as my reason for visiting?
 Out of the 12 categories most people check off support for the Cuban people.
 This is the most broad category and simply means that you will support local businesses such as casa particulares, paladares, and tours offered by local tour guides.
 If you were to stay in a government run hotel you would be in violation of your visa.
 You can find a list of the government run businesses that you should avoid on the State Department’s website (last updated April 2019).